Azure/azure-dev/cli/azd/docs/feature-stages.md

 # Alpha, Beta and Stable Feature Stages
 As of `0.8.0-beta.1`, each Azure Developer CLI feature has been evaluated and assigned to a feature stage.
 You can read more about the definition of each phase and the graduation criteria by visiting [aka.ms/azd-feature-stages](aka.ms/azd-feature-stages).
-Here are a list of each feature/command supported by `azd` and its current stage.
+Here is a list that includes each feature/command supported by `azd` and its current stage.

 | **Category** | **Feature**              | **Stage** |
 | ------------ | ------------------------ | --------- |